 - About any vitamins, minerals, or herbs you use

 - If you’ve had side effects after using any medicines

-- If you are pregnant or breastfeeding, because some medicines may harm your baby
+- If you're pregnant or breastfeeding — this is because some medicines may harm your baby

 - If you have any questions or concerns about the new medicine

-Be sure to keep taking prescription medicines until your doctor tells you it’s okay to stop – even if you are feeling better.
+Be sure to keep taking prescription medicines until your doctor tells you it’s okay to stop — even if you’re feeling better.
 If you're worried the medicine is making you feel worse, tell your doctor.
-Sometimes you can get side effects from stopping your medicine.
+Keep in mind that sometimes you can get side effects from stopping your medicine.

 Ask questions to make sure you understand.

 To use a medicine safely, you need to know: